 All GP practices are required to declare the mean earnings (eg average pay) for GPs working to deliver NHS services to patients at each practice.

-The average pay for GPs working in Rowan Tree Practice in the last financial year (2016/17) was £84,500 before tax and National Insurance.
-This is for 2 full time GPs and 5 part-time GP's who worked in the practice for more than six months, this figure is before payment of tax, national insurance, employee pension costs and practice expenses.
+The average pay for GPs working in Rowan Tree Practice in the last financial year (2016/17) was £75,390 before tax and National Insurance.
+This is for 3 full time GPs and 3 part time GPs who worked in the practice for more than six months.

 Thinking of starting a family?